 Do I always need to use treats for training?

-When training your dog, we want to reinforce their good behaviors.
+When training your dog, you want to reinforce their good behaviors.

 This means delivering something your dog finds pleasant after they’ve performed on cue.
 Delivering a treat is most commonly used as you can get multiple repetitions of behavior in a session.